fortytwostudio/Email-On-Guest-Entry/README.md

 # Email-On-Guest-Entry
 CraftCMS plugin that emails the "author" of the guestentry when a new guestentry is saved.

+## Requirements
+First, grab the [GuestEntries plugin](https://github.com/pixelandtonic/GuestEntries) and install as per it's instructions.

 ## How to use
 Place the emailonguestentry folder in your craft/plugins/ folder.
 Activate the plugin in your Craft plugin settings page.
+That's it.
+It listens for the GuestEntry plugin firing an event saying that an entry's been saved and automatically send the emails.

 ## Optional additional fields
-This plugin will listen for the following optional field handles in the submitted form.
+This plugin will handle the following optional field handles in the submitted form:

 - `contactFormName` -- This field represents the name of the person filling out the form.
 It'll put that in the fromName field in the email.
 Defaults to `siteName`.
 - `contactFormEmail` -- This field represents the email address of the person filling in the form.
 It'll use this in the replyTo field in the email.
 Defaults to the `emailAddress` from the Craft email settings.